Oxhill, St Lawrence Church

 I absolutely loved this wonderful little church.
 The Norman doorways, particularly the south doorway, are fantastic, but for my money the font deserves special attention The vigorous and lively style of carving so beautifully evokes the Norman era.

 Address: Church Lane, Oxhill, Warwickshire, England, CV35 0QZ

 Attraction Type: Historic Church

-Location: Art the corner of Green Lane and Church Lane.
-Parking along the verge.
+Location: At the corner of Green Lane and Church Lane.
+Parking on the verge.
 Usually open daylight hours.